AgentMC/Sao19/Translate/En/Part2.md

 That was as well an unfamiliar concept to Ronye.

-For Ronnie, who was born and grew up in North Centoria, a huge wall that divides the city into sectors — the "timeless wall" — was the beginning.
+For Ronye, who was born and grew up in North Centoria, a huge wall that divides the city into sectors — the "timeless wall" — was the beginning.
 Eventually she learned that the vast Norlangarth empire spreading from it and also learned that it was forming a circular Human World together with the other three empires.

 She was taught about the endless mountain range surrounding the Human World and the dreadful territory that is spread far beyond that since she entered her childhood school at the age of eight years.